ananthakumaran/ananthakumaran.github.com/_posts/2018-8-5-high-contention-allocator.markdown

 <svg id="naive-average"></svg>

 Why does the allocations per second seem to max out at about 300?.
-FoundationDB uses multiversion concurrency control (MVCC) for reads and optimistic concurrency for writes.
+FoundationDB uses multi-version concurrency control (MVCC) for reads and optimistic concurrency for writes.
 As a result, neither reads nor writes are blocked by other readers or writers.
 Instead, conflicting transactions will fail at commit time and should be